PheeLeep/PaDetect/PaDetectCLI/README.md

 	-a        : Scan all file objects inside the computer and connected drives.

 ### Options:
+	--del-orig      : Delete the original object after the unpad was completed.
+	                  (must add '-x' to use this argument.)
 	--min-size <mb> : Sets the value of minimum of object's size to be allowed despite of binary padding. (not recommended to modify unless it's necessary.)